rlucas11/panelCodeR/README.md

 ```

 Like with `buildLavaan()`, `waves` is just the number of possible waves.
 The arguments `xWaves` and `yWaves` specify which of the possible waves you have data for.
 For example, in a 10-wave study where Wave 4 X variable is missing, you could specify `xWaves = c(1:3,5:10)`.
 If you don't enter anything for these arguments, the code generator assumes that all waves exist.

+The 'constrainCor' argument specifies whether to constrain correlations between the same indicator at different waves to be equal for equal-length intervals.
+The default is to make this constraint, but it can be removed with this argument.

 The 'limits' option specifies whether to constrain variances to be greater than 1 and correlations to be between 1 and -1.
 This is often necessary to get STARTS models to converge.